HXX97/GMT-KBQA/README.md

 ## Reproducing the Results on CWQ and WebQSP

-**Note that all data preparation steps can be skipped, as we've provided those results in [here](https://drive.google.com/drive/folders/1QT4EG5wxtcLc8_XT5dTZ2WCi1jtByAyf?usp=sharing).
+**Note that all data preparation steps can be skipped, as we've provided those results [here](https://drive.google.com/drive/folders/1QT4EG5wxtcLc8_XT5dTZ2WCi1jtByAyf?usp=sharing).
 That is, for a fast start, only step (1), (6), (7) is necessary.**

 **At the same time, we also provided detailed instruction for reproducing these results, marked with `(Optional)` below.**

 (1) **Prepare dataset and pretrained checkpoints**

-Download the CWQ dataset from [here](https://www.dropbox.com/sh/7pkwkrfnwqhsnpo/AACuu4v3YNkhirzBOeeaHYala) and put them under `data/CWQ/origin`.
+Download the CWQ dataset [here](https://www.dropbox.com/sh/7pkwkrfnwqhsnpo/AACuu4v3YNkhirzBOeeaHYala) and put them under `data/CWQ/origin`.
 The dataset files should be named as `ComplexWebQuestions_test[train,dev].json`.

 Download the WebQSP dataset from [here](https://www.microsoft.com/en-us/research/publication/the-value-of-semantic-parse-labeling-for-knowledge-base-question-answering-2/) and put them under `data/WebQSP/origin`.
 The dataset files should be named as `WebQSP.test[train].json`.